seyon99/Project-Factory/README.md

 # Project-Factory1
-A Dockerized MERN web app to share side projects and find collaborators
+A Dockerized MERN web app to share side projects and find collaborators (In progress)